VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 $$M_{\mathrm{chirp}} = \frac{(m_1 m_2)^{3/5}}{(m_1 + m_2)^{1/5}}$$

+> [!NOTE]
+> The choice between $a$ and $P$ is immaterial, as both quantities are equivalent and directly related through Kepler’s law; specifying one uniquely determines the other for a given system.
+Here, we propose to implement the equation using $P$.

 We need to do this once MESA has updated all the system parameters, thus in the `extras_binary_finish_step` fuction.
-We have two choices: we can force MESA to compute the merge time on a fly at every step, to be able to see how the merge time depends on the orbital period and the distribution of masses between the components, or we can implement this chunk of code inside the `if` statement of the previously implememnted stopping criterion.
+We have two choices: we can force MESA to compute the merge time on a fly at every step, to be able to see how the merge time depends on the orbital period and the distribution of masses between the components, or we can implement this chunk of code inside the `if` statement of the previously implemented stopping criterion.
 As we are primarily interested to know the merge time at the current phase of the evolution, we can chose the second option.

 > [!NOTE]
 > MESA computes all we need under the hood.
 All we need to do is to capture all required quantities from MESA and to compute $t_{\mathrm{merge}}$.